metromedia-technologies/mmt-redesign/_posts/2017-05-07-zanes-cycles.markdown

 img: assets/img/zanes-img1.jpg
 categories: transit
 ---
-Advertising in the form of vehicle wraps can really get a company noticed.
-When Zane’s Cycles asked MMT to produce a vehicle wrap for their company, we made sure to get their company noticed with a bright orange and black design that would really *POP!*
-You would be hard pressed to find someone who DIDN’T see this car cruising down the street in style.
+Vehicle wraps get your company noticed.
+Generate thousands of visual impressions daily and boost your brand awareness.

 ![image](../../assets/img/zanes-img2.jpg "some image")

+When Zane’s Cycles asked MMT to produce a vehicle wrap for their company, we made sure to get their company noticed with a bright orange and black design that would really POP!

 ![image](../../assets/img/zanes-img3.jpg "some image")